marklogic/marklogic-kubernetes/README.md

 Shutting down a pod from the Kubernetes side does not modify the MarkLogic cluster configuration.
 It only stops the pod, which causes the MarkLogic host to go offline.
 If there are forests assigned to the stopped host(s), those forests will go offline.

 The procedure to scale down the number of MarkLogic hosts in a cluster depends on whether or not forests are assigned to the host(s) to be removed and if the goal is to permanently remove the host(s) from the MarkLogic cluster.
-If there are forests assigned to the host(s) and you want to remove the host(s) from the cluster, follow MarkLogic administrative procedures to migrate the data from the forests assigned to the host(s) forests assigned to the remaining hosts in the cluster (see https://docs.marklogic.com/guide/admin/database-rebalancing#id_23094 and https://help.marklogic.com/knowledgebase/article/View/507/0/using-the-rebalancer-to-move-the-content-in-one-forest-to-another-location for details).
+If there are forests assigned to the host(s) and you want to remove the host(s) from the cluster, follow MarkLogic administrative procedures to migrate the data from the forests assigned to the host(s) you want to shut down to the forests assigned to the remaining hosts in the cluster (see https://docs.marklogic.com/guide/admin/database-rebalancing#id_23094 and https://help.marklogic.com/knowledgebase/article/View/507/0/using-the-rebalancer-to-move-the-content-in-one-forest-to-another-location for details).
 Once the data are safely migrated from the forests on the host(s) to be removed, the host can be removed from the MarkLogic cluster.
 If there are forests assigned to the host(s) but you just want to temporarily shut down the MarkLogic host/pod, the data do not need to be migrated, but the forests will go offline while the host is shut down.